RTlabCBM/FidelityFinder/README.md

 	</details>

-- ### Step 2: Joining of paired reads
-	The first step is to join paired reads into one single sequence.
-This has been performed using [PEAR](https://sco.h-its.org/exelixis/web/software/pear/doc.html) (Paired-End reAd mergeR) (J. Zhang et al., 2014), a fast and accurate paired-end read merger.
+- ### Step 2: Joining of paired reads and filtering by length Paired reads are joined into one single sequence.
+This is performed using [PEAR](https://sco.h-its.org/exelixis/web/software/pear/doc.html) (Paired-End reAd mergeR) (J. Zhang et al., 2014), a fast and accurate paired-end read merger.
 PEAR evaluates all possible paired-end read overlaps without requiring the target fragment size as input.
 In addition, it implements a statistical test for minimizing false-positive results.
-PEAR outputs four files.
-A file containing the assembled reads (assembled.fastq extension), two files containing the forward and reverse unassembled reads (unassembled.forward.fastq and unassembled.reverse.fastq extensions), and a file containing the discarded reads (discarded.fastq extension).
-We performed this method because it holds the adapters (including the barcode), which are interesting for our analysis.
-Merged reads are then filtered according to their length: reads that differ by more than 20 nucleotides from the reference insert length are not selected.
+PEAR outputs four files: A file containing the assembled reads (`<sample_name>.assembled.fastq`), two files containing the forward and reverse unassembled reads (`<sample_name>.unassembled.forward.fastq` and `<sample_name>.unassembled.reverse.fastq`), and a file containing the discarded reads (<sample_name>.discarded.fast`).
+Merged reads are then filtered according to their length (`<sample_name>.assembled_filtered.fastq`): reads that differ by more than 20 nucleotides from the reference insert length are not selected.

 	<details markdown="1">
 	<summary>Output files</summary>

 	- `Results/`
 	   - `3_len_graphs/`
+			- `<sample_name>.assembled.fastq`:
 			- `<sample_name>.unassembled.forward.fastq`:
 			- `<sample_name>.unassembled.reverse.fastq`:
-			- `<sample_name>.discarded.fast`:
-			- `<sample_name>.assembled.fastq`:
+			-  <sample_name>.discarded.fast`:
  			- `<sample_name>.assembled_filtered.fastq`:
 			- `<sample_name>._lengths.txt`:
 	</details>

-	 If you want to modify the ±20 nucleotides consideration, you have to 	change the "20" numbers found in the following line of `main.nf`:
+	 If you want to modify the ±20 nucleotides filter, you have to change the "20" numbers found in the following line of `main.nf`:

 ```console
 awk 'BEGIN {FS = "\\t" ; OFS = "\\n"} {header = \$0 ; getline seq ; getline qheader ; getline qseq ; if (length(seq) >= ("${params.insert_length}"-20) && length(seq) <= ("${params.insert_length}"+20)) {print header, seq, qheader, qseq}}' "${sampleId}.assembled.fastq" > "${sampleId}.assembled_filtered.fastq"